Diocese of Wheeling–Charleston: Tracy portfolio

-Tracy continued to support the diocese while she lived and willed her entire estate to Donahue.
-The proceeds allowed Donahue to establish Wheeling Jesuit College and build other facilities across the diocese, as well as to found numerous outreach ministries.
+During her lifetime Tracy continued to support the diocese and willed her entire estate to Donahue.
+The proceeds allowed Donahue to establish Wheeling Jesuit College in Wheeling, build other facilities across the diocese and found several outreach ministries.
 The investments included oil and gas lands that produced substantial revenues over the decades.
-Bishop Bransfield used the Tracy portfolio to improperly withdraw funds for his personal use.
+However, when he was bishop, Bransfield improperly withdrew funds from the Tracy portfolio for his personal use.
 Bishop Brennan was the first bishop to fully disclose and list the value of the investments from the portfolio.

-As of 2020, the Tracy portfolio exceeded $286 million dollars in value.
-Annual royalty revenues were $13.9 million dollars, with total revenues from investments exceeding $15 million dollars for that year.
+As of 2020, the Tracy portfolio exceeded $286 million in value.
+Annual royalty revenues were $13.9 million, with total revenues from investments exceeding $15 million for that year.